alexwlchan/alexwlchan.net/src/_drafts/hard-problems-in-social-media-archiving.md

 ---
 <!-- Social media card image: martin-fisher-5577331_1920.jpg -->

-In my [previous post][social-media-scrapbook], I wrote about my scrapbook of social media posts -- a tiny, private archive where I can save conversations that I care about.
+In [my previous post][social-media-scrapbook], I wrote about my personal scrapbook of social media posts -- a tiny, private archive where I can save conversations that I care about.
 What happens when larger institutions try to preserve social media?

 Cultural heritage institutions know the historical importance of social media, and everyone I've worked with understands the urgency -- including when I worked at the [Flickr Foundation][flickr-fdn].
-Digital preservation is a well-understood field, and a lot of institutions have robust processes they've built over time.
-But preserving social media has some unique challenges, and it often lags behind other digital preservation work.

-In this post, I'm going to explain why preserving social media is so hard, and how I've approached it in my scrapbook.
+Digital preservation is a well-established field that's developed over decades, but preserving social media presents some unique challenges.

 [social-media-scrapbook]: /2025/social-media-scrapbook/
 [flickr-fdn]: https://www.flickr.org/